thesp0nge/armoredcode.github.io/_posts/2014-01-24-every-bug-has-a-sad.markdown

 sometimes nonsense deadlines from the management), for a Ruby on Rails or .NET web application:

-{% blockquote %}
-This is my _OWASP or something else_ compliant report that tells that your code is suffering from Cross Site Scriting.
+> This is my _OWASP or something else_ compliant report that tells that your code is suffering from Cross Site Scriting.
-Attached there is a Java snippet of code telling how to safetly deal with your code.
+> Attached there is a Java snippet of code telling how to safetly deal with your code.
-Please fix it.
+> Please fix it.
-{% endblockquote %}

 This is **nonsense** for a couple of reason:

 * you (appsec guy) didn't use the same programming language the vulnerable web application is written to.
 It's like explaining using Spanish, that a French person are using phrasal verbs the wrong way.
 * you (appsec guy) just copy cat an example but safe snippet of code taken from who knows where, pretending a team of developers to understand it and putting that code in their context the right way.
 This is completly a wrong approach